chasewnelson/SNPGenie/README.md

 * **--vcfformat**: the exact format of VCF input.
 See [VCF](#vcf).
 * **--fastafile**: the (one) reference sequence.
 Default: auto-detect a .fa or .fasta file.
 * **--gtffile**: the (one) file with CDS annotations.
 Default: auto-detect the .gtf file.
-* **--sepfiles**: if called, SNPGenie will produce separate results (codon) files for each SNP report (all results are already included together in the codon_results.txt file).
-Simply include in the command line to activate.
-Default: not included.
 * **--slidingwindow**: the length of the (optional) sliding (codon) window used in the analysis.
 Default: 9 codons.

-For example, if you wanted to turn on the **sepfiles** option, specify a minimum allele frequency of 1%, and specify all three input files, you could enter the following:
+For example, if you wanted to specify a minimum allele frequency of 1% and specify all three input files, you could run the following:

-	snpgenie.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf
+	snpgenie.pl --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf